Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Adding records and record folders from the File Plan to a hold

-Users with the appropriate capabilities can add records, and record folders to a hold to freeze them.
+Users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %} can add records, and record folders to a hold to freeze them.
 Holds prevent changes to on hold items, which have their retention schedules suspended until the hold is removed.

 >**Note:** Smart folders can't be added to a hold.
 Adding system files to a hold is also not supported and could create errors, this includes data dictionary files.